Sergio Pininfarina

-Sergio Pininfarina, born Sergio Farina, (8 September 1926 – 3 July 2012) was an Italian automobile designer and Senator for life.
+Sergio Pininfarina (born Sergio Farina; 8 September 1926 – 3 July 2012) was an Italian automobile designer and Senator for life.

 Biography

 Automobile designer

 Pininfarina was born in Turin.
 After joining his father Battista Farina at Carrozzeria Pininfarina, he quickly became integral to the company and, during his career, oversaw many of the designs (particularly Ferraris) for which the company is famous.
 In 1961, by decree of the Italian president, his family surname was changed from Farina to Pininfarina to match that of the company.

-In 1965 it was Sergio Pininfarina who personally persuaded Enzo Ferrari to adopt a "mid-engined" engine configuration for a new line of road cars, with the engine positioned behind the driver, but ahead of the rear wheels.
+In 1965 it was Sergio Pininfarina who personally persuaded Enzo Ferrari to adopt a "rear-mid" engine configuration for a new line of road cars, with the engine positioned behind the driver, but ahead of the rear wheels.
 The resulting concept car, Ferrari 365 P Berlinetta Speciale was presented at the Paris Motor Show in October, although it would be another two years before the cars were offered for sale.

 After his father died in 1966, Pininfarina became chairman of the company.

 In 2006 Sergio and his son Andrea, who died in 2008, were named Honorary Chairmen of Pininfarina.